mautic/documentation/en/search/README.md

 #Search operators and commands
 Mautic allows you to use a range of search operators and commands to drill down into relevant resources.
+The available search commands and operators can be find next to the search input by clicking on the button with question mark.
+If such button is missing then there are no search commands available for that particular entity.
+Only hypertext search.

+Mautic also has a "global search" feature.
+Click on the magnifying glass icon next to the Mautic logo on the top left right hand corner.
+It will open a search input and you can search through multiple different entities.

 ##Search operators
 The following search operators can be used: